lum-network/nodejs-datastore-cache/docs/lib/classes/dataclient.md

 Run a query and returns the fetched entities

-This does not use any cache capability in order to maintain consistency.
-Using this method is not recommended as it does not beneficiate from the cache layer.
-Better use runKeysOnlyQuery followed by getMulti
+This does not use any cache capability in order to maintain consistency Using this method is not recommended as it does not beneficiate from the cache layer Better use runKeysOnlyQuery followed by getMulti

 #### Type parameters: